 Osaka University aims to establish data-based, personalized and optimal academic and student support system, so we can provide continuous support for each student's life stage from pre-enrollment through postgraduation.
 The goal is to offer each student personalized assistance, visualize educational and learning outcomes to substantiate an evidence-based internal quality assurance system, and show clearly how an investment in university education contributes to society.

 Center for Student Success Research and Practice, established in April 2022, is developing "Student Life-Cycle Support System (SLiCS System)" that will utilize digital technology to provide students with optimal information and support for their learning, research, and career path throughout their academic journey (pre-enrollment, during studying, and post-graduation).
 The goal is to nurture human resources who can navigate their own lives through unclear and uncertain times.

-Under the OUDX (Digital Transformation) Initiative, student information collected through the SLiCS System, such as on learning, health, and career information, is centrally managed on the OU Human Resource Data Platform linked to the OUID (an ID that uniquely identifies each member of the University), and the necessary information is analyzed using AI.
-The purpose of this system is to provide each student with a "Learning Dashboard" that provides information on his or her academic progress and achievements, as well as information on alumni who are on their desired careers, so that each student can use the information to realize his or her aspirations.
+Under the OUDX (Digital Transformation) Initiative, student information collected through the SLiCS System, such as on learning, health, and career information, is centrally managed on the OU Human Resource Data Platform linked to the OUID (an ID that uniquely identifies each member of the University), and the necessary information is analyzed using Al. The purpose of this system is to provide each student with a "Learning Dashboard" that provides information on his or her academic progress and achievements, as well as information on alumni who are on their desired careers, so that each student can use the information to realize his or her aspirations.
 In addition, by collecting and analyzing data on students who have graduated and completed their studies, we can visualize the medium- and long-term educational outcomes of the University, and by doing so we expect to increase public understanding of and support for the University's education.
-More information about OUDX or Osaka University's digital transformation is available on p.
-42.